ethanmmay/ethanmmay/README.md

 ### Ethan May - Software Developer
 Hello!
 Nice to meet you.
 A little bit about me: I've been pursuing software development since early high school and it's become quite a passion.
 I'm continuing my journey with Boise State University, pursuing a Bachelors in Computer Science.
-I also recently graduated from CodeWorks Bootcamp in Boise, where I earned a certification in Full Stack Software Development.
+I also recently graduated from CodeWorks' Bootcamp in Boise, where I earned a certification in Full Stack Software Development.

 ---